Action Man (1993–2006 toyline): Appearance

 As with the original Action Man releases of 1966, the first re-releases of Action Man in the 90s were simply re-packaged G.I.
 Joe figures, namely Duke, Cobra Commander, Stalker and Snake Eyes, in boxes that resembled the standard G.I.
 Joe: Hall of Fame blue packaging.
 Shortly thereafter Hasbro International developed packaging unique to the Action Man line, featuring bright orange coloration and a new Action Man logo.

 The 1990s 12" Action Man was closer in construction to the poor quality imitations of the original line, featuring very limited articulation and equipment not to scale.
-The hands could not really grasp any of the accessories.
 These figures were essentially G.I.
 Joe Hall of Fame bodies with a different set of head moulds, some of which had "fuzzy" hair.
 Some later examples improved on the articulation, though this was dependent on the price point.
 The figures were marked "©Hasbro International 1993" across the buttocks.
 Some came with blue shorts, reminiscent of the late 70s–80s body.
 The articulation of neck, waist, arms and legs varied as mentioned.
 Some, like Tiger Strike had rubber legs, no waist, elbow or wrist pivot, and a head that only looks left/right.
 Even the more articulated versions did not compare to the range of motion offered by their Palitoy predecessors.
 For example, the knee/ankle joints only pivot up/down, do not rotate, and the waist does not allow for rotation to the extent possible with earlier figures.
 The feet on all body variants were not to scale with the body, making the figures difficult to pose freestanding.
 The more articulated bodies were also of a harder plastic, rather than the softer vinyl/rubber used for basic figure limbs that were similar to Barbie's "Ken".
 Basic figures were available in a variety of configurations such as Tiger Strike and Sport Extreme, as well as deluxe sets such as Sky Dive, CrimeBuster and Raid and Roller Extreme.
 The more expensive sets contained the more articulated figures.